Forget everything you think you know about website popups.

 6. Discount Popup Examples

 Wedio, a camera leasing company, knows this better than any B2B I’ve found.
 When you visit its website for the first time, you see a popup offering a 10 percent discount.
-(Note the countdown timer.)
+(Note the countdown timer above the input fields.)

 When you enter your name and email, there’s a second step, where the brand uses checkboxes to learn more about your interests and email preferences.